 We may, from time to time, seek to retire or purchase our outstanding debt through cash purchases and/or exchanges for equity securities, open market purchases, privately negotiated transactions or otherwise.
 Any such repurchases will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved could be material.
-See Note 8-Long-Term Debt to the consolidated financial statements for more information.
+We were in compliance with all covenants and ratios applicable to our debt agreements as of December 31, 2023 and 2024.
+See Note 8-Long-Term Debt to our consolidated financial statements for additional information.